 Have you ever wanted to see a wolf close up?
 Have you wondered what it's like to walk amongst them?
-You can find out by coming on one of our regular wolf walks, which are available to members of the UKWCT.
-The walks are held most weekends and take place over the fields around the site of the Trust.
+You can find out by coming on one of our regular wolf walks, accompanied by Nuka, Tala and Tundra, our 7-year-old mature ambassador wolves who were born here at the Trust.
+The walks are held most weekends and take place over the fields around the site of the UKWCT.
 The walks take roughly an hour and a half, but this can vary as the wolves set the pace!

 After a short safety briefing, you'll be introduced to the wolves and handlers for the walk.
 The wolves then set off across the fields, allowing you to get an excellent view of them as they sniff, scent and scratch.
 There are also plenty of opportunities to take photos, with the route specially chosen to provide several especially photogenic areas.